confluentinc/ksql/docs/developer-guide/ksqldb-reference/aggregate-functions.md

 Stream

-Return the earliest N values for a given column as an `ARRAY`.
-'Earliest' is defined as the values in the partition with the lowest offsets.
+Return the earliest _N_ values for the specified column as an `ARRAY`.
+The earliest values

+in the partition with the lowest offsets.

 Optional parameter `ignoreNulls` controls if nulls are ignored or not.
 Defaulting